dsungit/netconf_rpc_dispatcher/README.md

 ## OVERVIEW

+This script ingests one or more generic NETCONF RPCs, dispatches the RPCs to a target NETCONF server, and outputs the RPC replies to STDOUT.

-This script is a generic NETCONF RPC dispatcher that is written to enable network engineers and developers to quickly and easily test new NETCONF and YANG configurations.
+Its purpose is to enable network engineers and developers on my team to quickly and easily test new NETCONF and YANG configurations.

 It can be used to: